A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Introduction

 \section{Introduction}

-Tackling false information (i.e., disinformation and misinformation) has attracted significant attention in recent years from researchers, media professionals, AI/social media practitioners as well as a general public.
-From the research perspective, a considerable focus emerged notably after the US presidential elections in 2016.
-Since then, researchers have been addressing false information by means of a wide range of classification task, leveraging AI technologies such as machine learning, natural language processing, computer vision, or social network analysis~\cite{Sharma2019}.
-The primary stream of research works, commonly denoted as a \textit{fake news detection}, focuses on predicting whether a piece of content (considering different modalities and context) contains false information\footnote{Some works go beyond a binary classification and predict multiple classes, such as veracity labels with varying degrees of trustworthiness commonly used by fact-checking organizations: true, mostly true, mixture, mostly false, false.}~\cite{Shu2017}.
-Proposed solutions to fake news detection can be broadly categorized into style-based, propagation-based, source-based, and knowledge-based \cite{Zhou2020}.
-Style-based methods analyze linguistic and stylistic features of content, propagation-based methods focus on the spread patterns within networks, and source-based approaches assess the credibility of the information's origin.
-Knowledge-based methods, on the other hand, involve content verification (fact-checking) against reliable sources, such as research studies, encyclopedias, knowledge graphs, or even large language models.
+Tackling false information (i.e., disinformation and misinformation) has attracted a substantial attention in recent years from researchers, media professionals, AI and social media practitioners as well as the general public.
+Researchers have approached false information detection through a variety of classification tasks, leveraging AI technologies such as machine learning, natural language processing, computer vision, or social network analysis~\cite{Sharma2019}.
+The primary stream of research works on \textit{false information detection}, commonly also denoted as a \textit{fake news detection}~\cite{Shu2017,Zhou2020,huOverviewFakeNews2024}, assesses the \textit{veracity} (i.e., factual accuracy) of information by means of a single-label prediction, typically a binary one (i.e., false/true content)~\cite{Shu2017}.
+Some works go beyond a binary classification and predict multiple classes, such as veracity levels, commonly used by fact-checking organizations (e.g., true, mostly true, mixture, mostly false, false).

-Despite commendable efforts with a clear contribution to protecting societal democratic values, proposed solutions for fake news detection have been recognized to lack (i) sufficient accuracy on out-of-distribution data (mostly due to over- or under-fitting of the detection models) \cite{hamedReviewFakeNews2023}, (ii) generalizability (to new topics and emerging techniques for creating and spreading false information) \cite{supremExploringGeneralizabilityFineTuned2022} and (iii) explainability (especially in the case of state-of-the-art deep learning models) \cite{a.b.SystematicSurveyExplainable2023}.
-All these factors play a crucial role in effectively combating false information.
+However, veracity alone offers only a limited perspective on the potential harm of online content.
+In practice, it should be considered alongside credibility.
+By proceeding from existing (quite heterogeneous) definitions~\cite{credibility_measures,9543698,8572695,riehCredibilityMultidisciplinaryFramework2007,selfCredibility2019}, under the \textit{credibility} we understand the perceived trustworthiness, accuracy, and reliability of information or its source.
+It reflects the extent to which content is believed to be factual, unbiased, and free from manipulation or deception.
+False content that is perceived as highly credible by its audience can lead to significantly greater harm than false content that is clearly perceived as lacking credibility.